gacou54/pyorthanc/README.md

 - Helper functions for working with DICOM data
 - Integration with the [Orthanc Python plugin](https://orthanc.uclouvain.be/book/plugins/python.html)

+## Why PyOrthanc?
+PyOrthanc makes it easy to work with DICOM medical images stored on Orthanc servers using Python - instead of dealing with the DICOM protocol directly or creating complex code to interact with Orthanc's REST API.

+Researchers and clinicians can make simple Python script to access and manage their medical imaging data.

+Advanced users can use PyOrthanc to make Orthanc query a hospital PACS (Picture Archiving and Communication System).
+This allows to find and retrieve images produced in the clinic for research or quality control purposes.
+Additionally, since PyOrthanc simplifies Orthanc's anonymization operations, an entire medical image management workflow can be implemented in Python.

 ## Quick Install
 ```bash
 pip install pyorthanc        # Basic installation